-Dr. Lynn Dyess, professor of surgery at the USA College of Medicine, says that one in eight women get breast cancer, making awareness important for all women.
+Dr. Lynn Dyess, professor of surgery at the USA College of Medicine and a breast and endocrine surgeon with USA Physicians Group, says that one in eight women get breast cancer, making awareness important for all women.

 Primary risks of breast cancer include family history, early menarche (starting menstrual cycles early in life), late menopause, having never been pregnant, or having your first full-term pregnancy after the age of 30.